kubernetes/website/content/zh-cn/blog/_posts/2022-08-04-kubernetes-1.25-deprecations-and-removals.md

 <!--
 ## Major Changes for Kubernetes v1.25

-Kubernetes v1.25 includes several major changes, in addition to the removal of PodSecurityPolicy.
+Kubernetes v1.25 will include several major changes, in addition to the removal of PodSecurityPolicy.

 ### [CSI Migration](https://github.com/kubernetes/enhancements/issues/625)